MicrosoftDocs/sql-docs/docs/integration-services/connection-manager/odata-connection-manager.md

 -   Right-click in the **Connection Managers** pane at the bottom of the package designer, and then select **New Connection**.
 Select **ODATA** for **Connection manager type**.
 > [!NOTE]
-> Make sure that international settings language in your Visual Studio / SQL Server Data Tools (SSDT) is aligned to the default language of the target SQL Server where the SSIS packages are deployed.
+> Make sure that the international settings language in your Visual Studio / SQL Server Data Tools (SSDT) is aligned to the default language of the target SQL Server instance where the SSIS packages are deployed.
 >
 ## Connection Manager Authentication
  The OData connection manager supports five modes of authentication.